Last Update: May 16, 2023

 Privacy policies will adhere to applicable laws, as well as industry self-regulatory requirements and industry best practices.
 At minimum, policies should disclose the fact that third parties are collecting personal data for advertising-related purposes, and should describe the methods of collection, as described above.
 Particular circumstances and applicable rules may create additional requirements.

-Where consent (opt-in) is required prior to setting cookies or collecting data, such as in Europe under ePrivacy and the GDPR, publishers are responsible to make sure that tags or pixels don’t fire until that consent is obtained.
+Where consent (opt-in) is required prior to setting cookies or collecting data, such as in Europe under ePrivacy, the GDPR, and the UK GDPR, publishers are responsible to make sure that tags or pixels don’t fire until that consent is obtained.
 Publishers must not send to Quantcast, or enable Quantcast to collect, personal data without having established required permissions, and certainly not if the user has explicitly opted out.

-Europe and the UK: The industry standard means for ensuring notice and choice for vendors like Quantcast in Europe and the UK is the IAB Transparency and Consent Framework.
+EU and the UK: The industry standard means for ensuring notice and choice for vendors like Quantcast in the EU and the UK is the IAB Transparency and Consent Framework.
 Quantcast is vendor ID 11.
 Quantcast’s required purposes and associated legal bases are viewable in the Global Vendor List.
-Because Quantcast is subject to European law, the TCF should be used for all users in Europe or the UK, even if the publisher has no operations in Europe.
-Alternatively, such publishers may elect not to introduce data about European or UK users into Quantcast’s services.
+Because Quantcast is subject to European law, the TCF should be used for all users in the EU or the UK, even if the publisher has no operations in Europe.
+Alternatively, such publishers may elect not to introduce data about EU or UK users into Quantcast’s services.
 Quantcast Choice is a leading, and TCF compliant, Consent Management Platform.
 Proper use of Quantcast Choice will meet these TCF requirements.

-Privacy policies in Europe and the UK need to include a link to the European Digital Advertising Alliance (EDAA) opt out page, located at youronlinechoices.com.
+Privacy policies in the EU and the UK need to include a link to the European Interactive Digital Advertising Alliance (EDAA) opt-out page, located at youronlinechoices.com.

-US: In the US, along with other requirements laid out here, privacy policies need to include links to an industry standard opt out page, like the NAI or DAA.
+US: In the US, along with other requirements laid out here, privacy policies need to include links to an industry standard opt out page, like those offered by the NAI or DAA.

 California: The CCPA applies for users in California.
-Publishers need to provide notice of selling and access to the right to opt out, as required.
-Quantcast does not sell data that it collects or receives from publishers’ sites.
-Unless agreed otherwise with Quantcast, Quantcast acts as a third-party, as defined under the CCPA, for when it collects data from publishers’ sites.
+Publishers need to provide users with notice of their “sale” and “share” opt-out rights and the ability to exercise such rights, as applicable.
+Unless agreed otherwise with Quantcast, Quantcast acts as a “third-party,” as defined under the CCPA, with respect to personal data it collects or receives from publishers’ sites.
 Quantcast will check the US Privacy String, as specified by the IAB.

 Access and Deletion

-Under the GDPR, Quantcast will be responsible for providing users access and deletion with respect to their personal data that is within Quantcast’s services that Quantcast is a controller over.
+Under applicable law, including the EU GDPR, the UK GDPR, and the US state privacy laws, when acting as a controller or third party, Quantcast will be responsible for honoring users’ access and deletion requests with respect to their personal data that is within Quantcast’s services.